General conditions

 Below you will find useful information for attending our courses.
 If you have any questions, please call us on +39.02.86452191.

-• upload to your CVC account a medical certificate (for at least non-competitive activity) in PDF format.
-Without a certificate you are not admitted to the courses
+• Upload to your CVC account a medical certificate (for at least non-competitive activity) in pdf format (you can use our form found here

 • if you have already been to the CVC, bring your SAILING BOOKLET, it will be filled in by your shift manager.